Eka1984/infinite-scroll-gallery-app/README.md

 ## 💬 Final Thoughts

 This assignment was a fun challenge and a great opportunity to apply skills I already had some experience with, like React, APIs, and responsive web design, while also developing new ones.
 I got to dive deeper into TypeScript, try out testing with Vitest, and implement features like infinite scroll and responsive images for the first time.

-Thanks to the detailed instructions, the process was smooth, educational, and genuinely enjoyable.

 Thanks for checking it out!